-There exists a large number of further techniques that either do or purport to address software quality, such as code reviews, coding standards, CASE tools, CRC cards (well, just about anything you might think of).
-We suggest that each technique should be evaluated in the context of software evolution over a large number of iterations.
-A technique that is not cost-effective over time and robust in the face of changes cannot help software productivity in the long run, or can do so only in a very limited context
+There are innumerable other techniques and methods that may or may not have an impact on software productivity.
+Code reviews, coding standards, CASE tools, CRC cards, and so on, affect software quality in various ways, but each may or may not have a positive effect on productivity in the long run.
+We suggest that any technique should be evaluated in the context of software evolution over a large number of iterations.
+A technique that is not cost-effective over time and robust in the face of changes cannot help software productivity in the long run, or can do so only in a very limited context.